Skip to main content

 Note

-To remove the sites from the Selected Sites column, select the X icon next to the needed site or project or select Remove all above the Selected Sites column.
+To remove the sites from the Selected sites list, select the X icon next to the needed site or project, or select Remove all above the Selected sites.

 Remove sites